 Adidas · Shop on Fanatics

 The smallest nation at the tournament, with a population of around 150,000.
 The away kit is pale yellow with the retro Adidas Trefoil — a throwback detail that gives every Adidas away kit at this tournament a vintage feel.
 The trim is in dark blue, red, green, and orange — the colors of Curaçao's flag — applied to the cuffs and three stripes.
 The overall palette is Caribbean and warm.
-The shirt is limited production, which means availability will be a problem by mid-tournament.
+Production is likely limited, which means availability could become difficult by mid-tournament.

 DR Congo (Home)